 - Be kind to yourself and forgive yourself; none of us are perfect, and just relish the fact that you are doing your best for your loved one.

 We see you, we know you are there, and we understand your predicament.
 You are not alone: you have millions of comrades-in-arms, all around the nation-all around the globe.
+Because our health care system in the U.S. focuses on acute care (e.g. treating a heart attack, performing surgeries), the majority of chronic care depends largely on family members stepping up to serve as caregivers.
+In addition to saving our health care system billions of dollars annually, you are providing an invaluable contribution to your loved one who likely benefits greatly from your personalized care.
 Besides, anyone who has been around persons with dementia, their families, and their caregivers is aware of everything you do and the tolls you pay.
-You respond to your loved one, and are doing everything that is in your power.
+You are doing everything that is in your power.
 How much more can anyone ask of you?